Leslieville Value Village Lot To Be Developed

 (Jan 19 2018 EDIT: Confirmed that building was part of the deal)

 What’s Next For The Leslieville Value Village Site?

 How high can they go there?
 I’d be surprised if they are able to go higher than 4-5 storeys.
 If on Queen then they’d go up to 6 or 7 but not on Logan.
 Another option the Buyer has is to attempt a large scale land assembly and acquire the rest of the Queen Street fronting buildings.
 That’s a long play but if executed successfully, they’d have a massive lot to build up to 7 storeys with many more apartments.
 Assembly could be a possibility since the lot and stores would all provide income in the short term allowing the Buyer to hold and still profit.

-Every single develop-able piece of land is already in the hands of developers and new commercial retail blocks are being assembled for development daily.
+Every single develop-able piece of land in Leslieville is already in the hands of developers and new commercial retail blocks are being assembled for development daily.
 Queen St East is so far from peak density that this intensification is long overdue.
-Since the average single family house is out of reach for many Torontonians, these new apartments are one of the only ways to get first timers and those without huge down-payments to get into the market.
+Since the average single-family house is out of reach for many Torontonians, these new apartments are one of the only ways to get first-timers and those without huge down-payments to get into the market.

 EDIT Jan 18 2018 – Reserve Properties announces first phase of Value Village Leslieville Development.
 6 massive townhouses with main level retail/office.
 Sort of a live/work set-up.

 The World is talking about Toronto.
 This level of appreciation is obviously not sustainable.
 You’re a fool if you think this level of aggressive appreciation is here to stay.
 You’re also a fool if you think the market is going to crash to allow detached homes to all of a sudden become affordable again.
 Those days are long gone.